-It has also been shown that there will be significant affordability issues and that the Local Authority will be required to intervene in new developments to the maximum permitted extent of 10%.
-Intervention at this level, assuming all developments are eligible development with respect to Part V, could yield up to 1,495 units up to 2031.
-In reality, the yield would be expected to be much lower given the number of housing developments that would, due to the number of houses or size of the site, be exempt from Part V requirements.
+It has also been shown that there will be significant affordability issues and that the Local Authority will be required to intervene in new developments to the maximum permitted extent of 10% (or 20% in certain circumstances).
+Intervention at this level, assuming all developments between 2021 and 2025 are eligible development with respect to Part V at the 10% rate, and all developments post 2026 are eligible at 20% rate, could yield up to 1,4951,350 units up to 2031.
+In reality, the yield would be expected to be much lower given the number of housing developments that would, due to the number of houses or size of the site_be exempt from Part V requirements 16.